 We got up at 7, fought the hoards in the YHA kitchen for breakfast and were on the road by 8:50.
 Arrived 20 minutes early.
 Bit concerned when there was no evidence of any people 40 minutes later.
 Fortunately, despite the remote location, I just about had enough phone signal to call the activity centre.
 Apparently, and contrary to all instructions actually given, we should have met at the centre and followed the YHA minibus to a quarry on the other side of Okehampton.
 That bus was still waiting for us at the YHA.

-Lady was very nice about it and agreed to send the instructor out to collect us.
-Turned out the instructor came with the whole van load of people who should have started climbing and hour ago in the back.
+The lady was very nice about it and agreed to send the instructor out to collect us.
+Turned out the instructor came with the whole van load of people who should have started climbing and hour ago in the back

-Followed the van, sheepishy (felt fitting on the moors), to the real location.
-Followed the group, who smiled at us thinly, through the field to the rock face.
+We tailed the van, sheepishy (felt fitting on the moors), to the real location and followed the group, who smiled at us thinly, through the field to the rock face.
 While they climbed, the remaining 3 of us roamed the moors, climbed a tor, frightened some blue sheep and made sure we were back on time.
 Got the impression that the scheduled 3 hours for this activity may have been a bit on the long side as, by the time we returned, the group had climbed the same face about 15 times, and to make it more of a challenge had done so carrying ping pong balls, with one leg, backwards and blindfolded.
 And various combinations of the above.

 After the morning’s strenuous activities, the planned afternoon trip to Lydford Gorge was not getting the family very excited.
 We pointed out that as the walk was only a mile and a half, it was just like walking to school and back.
 The children reluctantly agreed, but only having secured a starting-line pasty and half-time cream tea concessions.